About the Association

 Contact me

-A recent convert to the joys of beekeeping, I took the beginners course and acquired my first colony of bees in 2018.
-I had then just retired from a career in probate law to develop my orchard and preserves business near Downham Market .
-There are now bees in 5 polyhives all busily pollinating the orchard and the fruit harvest has more than doubled since their arrival.
-I was honoured to be invited to join the WNKLBA committee and also enjoy the social side of the association.
+I started beekeeping in 2018 after retiring from a career in probate law to develop my orchard and preserves business near Downham Market.
+There are now 10 hives, all busily pollinating the orchard, and the fruit harvest has more than doubled since their arrival.
+I was honoured to be invited to join the WNKLBA committee and now serve as secretary.
+I enjoy the social side of the association and also the challenge of working my way through the BBKA Module exams.

 Jill Tinsey